-The disposal of Butt Lane Playing Fields, Laceby (the "Site"), by way of a leasehold disposal, will enable The Laceby Community Collective (the "Group") to take over the management, maintenance and use of the Site to fulfil their Charitable aims and objectives.
+The disposal of Scartho Community Centre, Great Grimsby (the "Site"), by way of a leasehold disposal, will enable the Scartho Village Community Centre (SVCC) (the "Group") to continue with the management, maintenance and use of the Site to fulfil their Charitable aims and objectives.

-Providing a leasehold disposal at less than best (market) value is based on the submission of a detailed Business Case proposal setting out the social, economic and environmental (community) return on investment; the benefits of which outweigh the monetary value that would be requested if the Site were to be leased at market value.
+The Group have been a tenant for the past 15 years and have a right to renew the lease, therefore, providing a leasehold disposal at less than best (market) value is based on the submission of a detailed Business Case proposal setting out the social, economic and environmental (community) return on investment; the benefits of which outweigh the monetary value that would be requested if the Site were to be leased at market value.

-The disposal supports the Council's outcome of 'Stronger Communities' by enabling the continuation of the current provision, as well as proposed investment in to the Pavilion and wider facilities as proposed by the Group.
-There would be no continued financial constraint on the Council in terms of managing the Site which will meet our determination to be an efficient and effective Council.
+The disposal supports the Council's outcome of 'Stronger Communities' by enabling the continuation of the current provision, as well as opportunities for investment into the building.
+There would remain no financial constraint on the Council in terms of managing the Site which will meet our determination to be an efficient and effective Council.